tchomphoochan/tchomphoochan.github.io/_projects/athena-fast-login.md

 First, you need to make sure you have a program to manage Kerberos tickets.
 The program is a command line utility.
 It comes with [commands like `kinit`, `klist`, `kpasswd`][doc].

 I don't remember where I got the program from, but I have a feeling it comes pre-installed with newer versions of Mac OS.
 (Fun fact: Kerberos isn't an MIT-only thing!)
 Type `which kinit` on your terminal to check.
-If you need to download, [official Kerberos distribution page] seems reasonable.
+If you need to download, [official Kerberos distribution page][dist] seems reasonable.

 Then, you need to download some extra plugins from IS&T to make it work with MIT Athena Dialup.
 [Download from here.][plugin]